University of Reading cookie policy

 Ensure colour is not the only means of conveying information

 People with colour vision deficiency have difficulty distinguishing between shades of red, yellow and green.
-The most common color vision deficiency affects about 1 in 12 men and 1 in 200 women.
+The most common colour vision deficiency affects about 1 in 12 men and 1 in 200 women.
 Therefore, if you differentiate information only by colour, your audiance may not be able to understand the content.
 Coblis colour blindness simulator can give you a feeling of how it is to have a colour vision deficiency.

 Example